Tuna Melt

 • Top with tomatoes and a little more salt and pepper.

-Slice of whole wheat bread layered with tuna fish and tomatoes
+Sliced wheat bread with albacore tuna and sliced tomatoes.

 • Add a slice of provolone and a slice of cheddar to each sandwich and place remaining bread slices over the top, making 2 complete sandwiches.